WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

         a change and decide whether to provisionally use the concept, or provisionally create a new one and request it to be added to the common glossary.
-2. The data labels should be unique within the same data model
+2. The data labels should be unique within the same data model.

 For each line in the tab, there shall be one data element in the logical model (represented here by `differential.element[*]`):